Lessons Learned

 2) How do discussions take place about the big picture and developing ownership of the curriculum?

-3) Who overseas this process of creating this process?
+3) Who oversees this process of creating this process?

-4) Who will be the leaders in each division to support this effort and gain support for it?
+4) Who will be the leaders in each division to support and gain support for this effort?

 5) Who would be involved in curriculum development in each division?
 What would be their roles?
-Is there a place for students and/or parents at some point in the curriculum review process?
+Is there a place for students and parents at some point in the curriculum review process?

-7) What big picture topics (i.e., each school year’s goals, student learning results, differentiation, etc.) would you want to integrate into your curriculum other than alignment of standards and benchmarks?
+7) What big-picture topics (i.e., each school year’s goals, student learning results, differentiation, etc.) would you want to integrate into your curriculum besides aligning standards and benchmarks?

 9) What ultimately do you want your curriculum to do?